 The Egyptian Foreign Minister Ismail Fahmi, who has been visiting France, had talks at the Elysee Palace in Paris on Tuesday (6th August) with President Valery Giscard d'Estaing.

-The Egyptian Foreign Minister Ismail Fahmi, who has been visiting France, had talks at the Elysee Palace in Paris on Tuesday (6th August) with President Valery Giscard d'Estaing.
+Background: The Egyptian Foreign Minister Ismail Fahmi, who has been visiting France, had talks at the Elysee Palace in Paris on Tuesday (6th August) with President Valery Giscard d'Estaing.
 He delivered a personal written message from President Sadat calling for closer ties between the two countries and fuller cooperation between the European Common Market countries and the Arab world.

 After the hour-long meeting, Mr. Fahmi spoke in Arabic to reporters on the steps of the Palace.
 He said his discussions with the President had covered the situation in the Middle East and peace prospects between Arabs and Israelis, as well as relations between France and Egypt and the Euro-Arab conference to be held in Paris in November.